jim-easterbrook/Photini/src/doc/other/installation.rst

 If you use the Flickr uploader this can also be installed or updated with pip_::

-   python -m pip install -U flickrapi keyring
+   python3 -m pip install -U flickrapi keyring

 Installing the spell checker components uses pacman_::